-Example of nature of activity: Weapon no used to threaten or cause fear
+Weapon not used to threaten or cause fear.

-Example of nature of activity: Weapon not used to threaten or cause fear but offence committed in dangerous circumstances
+Weapon not used to threaten or cause fear but offence committed in dangerous circumstances.

-Example of nature of activity: Weapon used to threaten or cause fear; and offence committed in dangerous circumstances
+Weapon used to threaten or cause fear; and offence committed in dangerous circumstances.

-Starting Point: A custodial sentence in excess of 6 months (Crown Court)
+A custodial sentence in excess of 6 months' (Crown Court)